Jbeardsley8/Jbeardsley8/README.md

 - Data Analyst | Aspiring Data Engineer | Exploring New Technologies
 - Currently working with Java, Python, and API integration
-- Open to Data Analyst, Business Intelligence, and entry level IT roles
+- Open to Data Analyst, Business Intelligence, and entry level IT roles.

 ---